Avoiding Crying Wolf With Warnings

 just as likely to indicate some code that is unused by Ada conditional

-compilation (that is, an if statement controlled by a Boolean constant), and in
+compilation (that is, an if statement controlled by a Boolean constant),

-(such as the table used to implement Subtype'Image).
+unused (such as the table used to implement Subtype'Image).
 As such, we eventually

 decided to treat this as an informational message.